jmvizan/PlotsConfigurations/Configurations/Analysis/README.md

     ./runAnalysis.py --action=mergeShapes --year=CAMPAIGNNAME --tag=System8Templates.mujetpt.mujeteta/PtRelTemplates.mujetpt.mujeteta

+If some shapes were missing, they can be recovered by doing:

+    ./runAnalysis.py --action=resubmitShapes --year=CAMPAIGNNAME --tag=System8Templates.mujetpt.mujeteta/PtRelTemplatesMuPtDown.mujetpt.mujeteta

-Finally, the format of the shapes need to be converted to the input format for the System8/PtRel fits (at least till the fit itself is integrated in the framework):
+Finally, the format of the shapes need to be converted to the input format for the System8/PtRel fits:

     ./runAnalysis.py --action=shapesForFit --year=CAMPAIGNNAME --tag=System8Templates.mujetpt.mujeteta/PtRelTemplates.mujetpt.mujeteta # To be complete

+## Fits and scale factors